-Vice Chair, The Lenfest Institute for Journalism <br />Vice Provost & Lenfest Executive Director, Center for Cultural Partnerships, Drexel University
+Senior Vice Provost and Executive Director, Lenfest Center for Cultural Partnerships at Drexel University

-Rosalind Remer currently serves as the Lenfest Executive Director of the Center for Cultural Partnerships at Drexel University.
+Rosalind Remer is Chair of the Lenfest Institute Board of Managers.
+She currently serves as Senior Vice Provost and Executive Director of the Lenfest Center for Cultural Partnerships at Drexel University.
 The Center enters into multidisciplinary partnerships with Philadelphia-area cultural organizations to fortify cultural institutions like museums, libraries and historical societies and make their offerings and experiences more accessible to Drexel students.

 Previously, Dr. Remer taught history for 14 years at Moravian College in Bethlehem, Pennsylvania.
 She was drawn to public history, museum planning, and administration while on-leave to direct the planning efforts for the National Constitution Center.